 and private instruction

-Not ready or able to commit to a full class, but just want to try making something on the pottery wheel?
-This 90 minute pottery wheel experience is the perfect way to simply try-it-out.
-I'll start with a short, mini-demo on what to do, and the rest of the time is yours to experience what it's like to sit at the pottery wheel.
+Have you ever wanted to try sitting at the potter's wheel?
+This 90 minute pottery wheel experience is the perfect way to simply try it out.
+I'll begin the time with a brief demo on what to do, and the rest of the time is yours to explore what it's like to throw and shape clay into pottery.
 I can offer as much or as little hands-on help as desired.
-You'll have the option at the end to choose one piece to keep and leave with me for finishing (trimming, bisque-firing, glazing, and glaze-firing).
-Finished work is generally ready for pick-up three weeks later (sometimes sooner), or it can be mailed to you for a small fee.
-I am able to host two people at a time during these mini-sessions, and you'll each have your own wheel.
+You will have the option at the end to choose one piece to keep and leave with me for finishing.
+I'll do all the post-construction work: trimming, bisque-firing, glazing, and glaze-firing, along with signing your name and the date that you made the piece.
+Glaze-fired work is generally ready for pick-up three weeks later (sometimes sooner), or it can be mailed to you for a small fee.
+I am able to host two people at a time during these mini-sessions, so invite a friend!
+You'll each have your own wheel.
+Ages 15 and under are accepted if attending with an adult participant.

 Virtual Live-Help Sessions